themeblvd/theme-project/README.md

 ## My Local Dev Environment

-As long as your local development URL is setup as discussed above, you're good. --
+As long as your local development URL is setup as discussed above, you're good. &mdash;

 But if you're curious, I use [Laravel Valet](https://laravel.com/docs/valet).
 I run the `valet park` command in the `/Sites` directory on my Mac to serve all development sites.
 When doing this with Valet, it creates simple environment where each directory within is served as `{directory-name}.dev`.